twstdpear/nl_i3_parts/BLTouch/README.md

 M851 Z-1.25 ; Adjust your Z offset based on the results.  <BR>
 ;Go back to G28 above.<BR>
-M500 ; when you're happy with the results to save it to the EEPROM
+M500 ; when you're happy with the results to save it to the EEPROM M48 V3 ; Run repeatability test - range should be 0.02mm or less.

 Your M851 value should be somewhere between -1.0mm and -2.0mm.
 I prefer it to be closer to -1.0mm so the probe is a little higher when stowed, so there's